ImparaAI/go-figure-api/readme.md

 docker-compose up
 ```

-Then run the tests like:
+Wait for the mysql container spin up and then run the tests like:

 ```cli
 docker-compose exec api sh -c "go test -v ./.../test"